The 12 Hallmarks of Aging in Dogs, Explained

 Supportive Nutrition Layers Without Losing the Plot

-During illness or treatment, dogs often face increased oxidative stress, inflammation burden, appetite fluctuations, and energy variability.
-Some owners choose a gentle, daily nutrition layer designed around antioxidant defense and cellular energy pathways as part of dog cancer immune support, while still prioritizing oncology care and barrier-focused routines.
-The decision point is not “Will this fight cancer?” but “Will this support normal function without disrupting intake, stool, or medications?”
+During illness or treatment, dogs often face more oxidative stress, higher inflammation, appetite swings, and uneven energy.
+Some owners add a gentle daily nutrition layer built around antioxidant defense and cellular-energy support, while still keeping oncology care and barrier routines first.
+The question to ask isn't "will this fight cancer?"
+It's "will this support normal function without disrupting intake, stool, or medications?"

-If a supportive product is used, the household should commit to one change at a time and evaluate after 3–4 weeks using the tracking rubric: appetite, stool, sleep, pain signals, play interest, mobility, hydration, and good day/bad day counts.
-If any of those become less uniform, pause and call the clinic.
-A supportive layer only “fits” when it makes daily care simpler, not more complicated.
+If you use a supportive product, commit to one change at a time and judge it after three to four weeks using the tracking rubric: appetite, stool, sleep, pain signals, play interest, mobility, hydration, and good-day/bad-day counts.
+If any of those get less uniform, pause and call the clinic.
+A supportive layer only earns its place when it makes daily care simpler, not more complicated.

 A Decision Framework for More Sustained Immune Steadiness